 West Coast Wilderness Trail

 Some parts in the Lake Kaniere area are simply stunning and an absolute joy to explore with a bike.
 Imagine cycling along historical water races and thru lush rainforest.
+I can tell you from firsthand experience that breathing in the pure oxygen of a native forest is awesome!

 Our friends Jan & Stephen at “The Breakers B&B” know all the trails in the region, so if you stay with them, you’re “sorted”!